Spreadsheets + science = career success

 - AFM 191 - Foundations for Financial Reporting

 - SCBUS 225 - Organizational Behaviour in Scientific and Technical Workplaces

 NOTE: Courses listed are for the 2021/2022 school year

 After first year

-About half of the classes you’ll take will be Biology and Chemistry courses, and the other half will be Accounting and Financial Management courses.
+About a third of the classes you’ll take will be Biology and the other two thirds will be Accounting and Financial Management courses.
 With your remaining classes, you can choose electives from many of the 100 subject areas.